RJvH/dapr-workshop/README.md

 - make sure that the nuget.org feed is in your sources list: ```dotnet nuget list source"
 - run ```dotnet tool install -g Microsoft.Tye --version "0.11.0-alpha.22111.1"```

+> If you are working with a USB key, and have internet connection problems, the following command can be used:

+> ```cmd
+> dotnet tool install -g --add-source "x:\location-of-workshop\workshoppackages" microsoft.tye --version "0.11.0-alpha.22111.1"
+> ```

 ### 4. Install VS code extensions